Arista Networks Inc. (ANET) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Arista Networks Inc. (ANET) is $169.35, which is $0.46 above the current market price.
+The average price point forecasted by analysts for Arista Networks Inc. (ANET) is $170.78, which is -$1.9 below the current market price.
 The public float for ANET is 234.13M, and currently, short sellers hold a 1.30% ratio of that floaft.
-The average trading volume of ANET on March 21, 2023 was 2.37M shares.
+The average trading volume of ANET on March 24, 2023 was 2.43M shares.

 ANET’s Market Performance

-ANET stock saw an increase of 9.06% in the past week, with a monthly gain of 20.83% and a quarterly increase of 35.07%.
-The volatility ratio for the week is 3.64%, and the volatility levels for the last 30 days are 2.96% for Arista Networks Inc. (ANET).
-The simple moving average for the last 20 days is 14.89% for ANET stock, with a simple moving average of 38.59% for the last 200 days.
+The stock of Arista Networks Inc. (ANET) has seen a 4.12% increase in the past week, with a 25.28% rise in the past month, and a 39.11% gain in the past quarter.
+The volatility ratio for the week is 2.60%, and the volatility levels for the past 30 days are at 2.93% for ANET.
+The simple moving average for the last 20 days is 13.99% for ANET stock, with a simple moving average of 39.83% for the last 200 days.

 Analysts’ Opinion of ANET